bsiever/microbit-usb-grapher/documentation/bug-template.md

 4. See error

 **Screenshots**
-*Sdd screenshots to help explain your problem if necessary.*
+Add screenshots to help explain your problem if necessary.

 **Logs**
-*Include stack traces or any other logs that may help understand the problem.*
+Include stack traces or any other logs that may help understand the problem.

 **Additional Information**
-*Add any other context about the problem here.*
+Add any other context about the problem here.